xYuunaX/SegaSaturnTribute/README.md

 Experimental Settings for Saturn Tribute Emulator.

-Note: Testing has been done in Portable Mode, so your results may vary.
+      Note: Testing has been only been done in Portable Mode, so your results may vary.

 You may try out some generic configs that may help or improve performance.
 (3D/2D)

 Common Settings:
 * Widescreen/Stretch Off